Samuel Teles

 Samuel Teles Pereira Nunes da Silva (born 28 February 1997), known as Samuel Teles, is a Portuguese professional footballer who plays as a central midfielder for Liga I club Universitatea Craiova.

-Club career
+Career

 On 2 July 2023, free agent Teles joined Oțelul.
 Teles rose to prominence during the 2023–24 season, establishing himself as a vital member of the Oțelul squad.
 He featured in the majority of the team's matches throughout the season, playing a key role in their impressive run to the Cupa României final.